arcas59/super-asteroids-super-spacewar/en/ch4.md

 ##### Title

+We create an actor Title with two childs actors Text1 and Text2, both with a text Renderer.
+We change the size of the text here with the Scale of the actor.

 Here the parameters for all actors :

-We create an actor Title with two actors Text1 and Text2, both with a text Renderer.
-We change the size of the text here with the Scale of the actor.

 * Title, Position (0, 0, 80)
    * Text1, Position (0, 13, 0), Scale (2, 2, 2), Text Renderer, Font Font, Text SUPER
    * Text2, Position (0, 11, 0), Scale (2, 2, 2), Text Renderer, Font Font, No default text

+##### Score

+We create an actor Score with two childs actors Ship1 and Ship2, both with text Renderer component with the same Font.
+We change the size, colors, and set the position.

+Here the parameters for all actors :

+* Score, Position (0, 0, 90), Visible Off
+  * Ship1, Position (0, 5, 0), Scale (2, 2, 2), Text Ship1:9999, Color 6f92b9
+  * Ship2, Position (0, 0, 0), Scale (2, 2, 2), Text Ship2:9999, Color ef696c

-Once button and title is set, we should have something like this :
+Once Buttons, Title and Score is set, we should have something like this :

 ![img/4/menuScene2.png](img/4/menuScene2.png)